 European networks for sustainable research

-The FWF is a supporter and co-author of the Heidelberg Agreement on Environmental Sustainability in Research Funding.
-With this position paper, numerous research organizations, including the Austrian Science Fund (FWF), aim to give ecological sustainability a higher priority in research funding and to cooperate more closely in this area.
-The Heidelberg Agreement is available for download.
+The FWF is a supporter and co-author of the Heidelberg Agreement.
+This position paper by numerous research organizations aims to give ecological sustainability a higher priority in research funding and to encourage funding agencies to cooperate more closely in this area.
+In addition, the FWF is an active member of the Science Europe working group Greening Research.